 - In general, there are all sorts of items available to address gun fit issues, such as simple slip-on butt extensions in leather or rubber, or temporary comb raisers, as well as professionally fitted adjustable combs.

-- In the event of your stock being too long or altering the cast, then a gun smith is your best bet to professionally deal with those issues.
+- In the event of your stock length being incorrect or altering the cast, then an expert gun smith is your best bet to professionally deal with those issues.

 - Or you could just treat yourself to a brand new correct gun that has been fully adjusted.

-Common reasons for poor gun fit and how to identify them
+Common reasons for poor gun fitting and how to identify them

 - Length of pull: Too short – this can cause the shooter to develop a cramped style and perceive more recoil.
 The gun may also have a more lively and uncontrollable feel to it.